MikeVezina/epistemic-agents/README.md

 This milestone looks to improve the agent developed in Iteration 0 by making it more robust in a dynamic / unpredictable environment.
 The Agent should be able to perform all main tasks in Iteration 0, but without some of the simplifications.
 This agent should be able to perform in the competition on a very basic level.

 We incorporate the following features:
-1. Obstacle handling (requires pathfinding and keeping mental notes of obstacles as we pass them)
+1. Obstacle handling (requires basic pathfinding and keeping mental notes of obstacles as we pass them)
 2. Handle Action failures (probablistic failures as well as edge cases, such as trying to move into an obstacle)
 3. Agent has a limited visibility of 5 blocks (we now need to explore the map for dispensers, obstacles, etc.)
 4. More than one Agent (with teammates and competing teams)